Salvaging Federated Learning by Local Adaptation: Introduction

-\paragraphbe{Our contributions.} First, we demonstrate that privacy and robustness protections destroy the accuracy of federated models for many individual participants, removing their main incentive to join federated learning.
+First, we demonstrate that privacy and robustness protections destroy the accuracy of federated models for many participants, removing their main incentive to join federated learning.
 We use standard federated learning tasks: next-word prediction and image classification.
 With very few exceptions (see Section~\ref{sec:relatedwork}), prior work focused on measuring the overall accuracy of federated models.
 By contrast, we (a) measure their accuracy for the individual participants, and (b) show that many participants gain no benefit because the federated model achieves worse accuracy on \emph{their} data than a model they can train independently.
-For example, when training a word-prediction model on a Reddit dataset, the federated model based on robust median aggregation achieves worse accuracy than the local models for the \emph{majority} of participants.
+For example, when training a word-prediction model on a Reddit dataset, the federated model based on robust median aggregation achieves worse accuracy than the local models for the majority of participants.

 Next, we solve this fundamental tradeoff between privacy/robustness and individual accuracy.
-Instead of trying to create a single model that is supposed to be accurate for all participants, we use \emph{local adaptation} to convert the federated model into individual models for each participant.
+Instead of a single model that should be accurate for all participants, we use \emph{local adaptation} to convert the federated model into individual models for each participant.

+Crucially, we are interested in local methods that \emph{an individual participant can deploy on their own}.
+We do not aim to change FL aggregation algorithms because FL frameworks are controlled by platform operators such as Google and cannot be changed unilaterally by a single participant (e.g., a single smartphone).
+We are also not interested in solutions that require all or most participants to change their algorithms because they require cooperation and are hard to deploy in practice.